TomarAditya/zapier-platform/docs/cli.md

 ## build

-> Builds a pushable zip from the current directory.
+> Build a pushable zip from the current directory.

 **Usage**: `zapier build`